Ranking every player to wear No.7 for Barcelona since 1995

 Barcelona has been home to some world-class forwards over the years – but very few of them have worn the No.7 shirt.

-Antoine Griezmann has become the 10th player to wear the jersey since La Liga introduced fixed squad numbers for the 1995-96 season.
+Ousmane Dembele is the 11th player to wear the jersey since La Liga introduced fixed squad numbers for the 1995-96 season.

 We’ve ranked every player to wear the No.7 shirt for Barcelona since then, from worst to best.